UPPMAX/Basic_Singularity_Apptainer/docs/namd.md

 apptainer shell namd3_3.0a9.sif
 ```

-This software requires to accept the terms of a license.
+This software requires that you accept the terms of a license.
 The license together with
 examples and benchmarks can be found at [here](https://www.ks.uiuc.edu/Research/namd/benchmarks/).
 One can use the following batch script to run this software.